-A road trip has always been one of the most popular ways to travel.
-The familiarity of being in your own car, the time spent looking at newer places, quality time spent with family and friends, the freedom to set your own schedule and itinerary, and the convenience are just some of the fun aspects of a road trip.
+A road trip has always been one of the most favorite ways to travel.
+The familiarity of being in your own car, the time spent looking at newer places, quality time spent with your traveling partners, the freedom to set your own schedule and itinerary, and the convenience of having your own conveyance are just some of the fun aspects of a road trip.
 Road trips are something where even the journey is part of the vacation experience.
-But before you get all excited and start packing your bags, ponder this –Do you have adequate travel insurance to cover your road trip?
+But before you get all excited and start packing your bags, ponder this – Do you have adequate travel insurance to cover your road trip?
 Is the insurance compliable to a road trip?

 The Coverage Period

 A lot of travel insurance policies provide coverage from the day of your first check-in at a hotel.
 But when it comes to road trips, you should talk to the insurance provider and then purchase a policy that covers you from the moment you leave your driveway.
 Road trips take time and you need to be covered for the entire way.

 Whether you’re going by car, by rental, or by bike, do your research concerning your auto insurance.
 What is covered?
 What are the exclusions?
 What is the out of network coverage?
 You need to be sure that your vehicle is also covered by your auto insurance.
 If not, look for travel insurance that will provide you with the coverage you need.